DPontes/dotfiles/README.md

 - `.vimrc`: Configuration for the command line text editor [VIM](https://www.vim.org)
     - 4 space tabs
-    - new lines are auto-indented
+    - New lines are auto-indented
-    - curly-braces({}) will be aligned automatically
+    - Curly-braces({}) will be aligned automatically
+    - File path and name is showed
+    - Lines are showed

 ## Extra instructions